j-dajao/Certificates/README.md

 P.S.
 The certificates for the following completed courses have not yet been issued/processed by the respective instructors:

-CyberOps Associate
+CyberOps Associate<br>
-CCNAv7: Switching, Routing, and Wireless Essentials
+CCNAv7: Switching, Routing, and Wireless Essentials<br>
-Partner: NDG Linux Essentials
+Partner: NDG Linux Essentials<br>

 Completion is documented in my Cisco Networking Academy (NetAcad) learning transcript.